Pranamv/Proper-Rent/docs/09-roadmap.md

 # 09 — Roadmap

-**Status:** Revised for Phase 1 execution **Reference:** MVP scope in `01-mvp-prd.md`; architecture in `02-architecture.md`; phase rationale in `adr/ADR-004-channel-sequencing.md`.
+**Status:** Phase 1 implementation baseline documented; Phase 2 and optional listing work remain deferred **Reference:** MVP scope in `01-mvp-prd.md`; architecture in `02-architecture.md`; phase rationale in `adr/ADR-004-channel-sequencing.md`.
 **Detailed Phase 1 plan:** `11-phase-1-implementation-plan.md`

 This roadmap is the phase-boundary document.
-It explains what is built now, what is deliberately delayed, and what conditions must be true before later phases start.
-The task-by-task Phase 1 execution plan lives separately in `11-phase-1-implementation-plan.md`.
+It explains what is implemented for Phase 1, what is deliberately delayed, and what conditions must be true before later phases start.
+The task-by-task Phase 1 implementation status lives separately in `11-phase-1-implementation-plan.md`.

 ---